-“We’ve had to upgrade to accommodate all the crewmembers.”
+“We’ve had to upgrade it a few times to accommodate all the crewmembers.”

-“I can see that…” I said, watching a small crew member walk through a large doorway and a bigger crew member squeezing through it.
+“I can see that…” I said, watching a small crew member walk through a large doorway and a bigger crew member squeeze through it.

 “Well, enjoy yourself.”

-She smiled at me and then walked away.
+She smiled and walked away.
 There was something about her smile, it always made my heart flutter.

-By the end of the second day, Tammy had finished her creation that she’d been working on for the past two days straight.
-It was pouring rain when she walked up into the housing tent.
+By the end of the second day, Tammy finished the creation she’d been working on for the past two days straight.
+It was pouring rain when she walked up to us in the housing tent.

-“It’s amazing right?!
-Isn’t it?!
+Pippa was too excited to contain herself, “It’s amazing right?
+Isn’t it?
 I never imagined someone being able to extract this much power from the sage using these techniques!
-I mean who would’ve thought to use Sttromb’s formula for re-hashing the sage’s natural biomechanical makeup??” she ran over to a hologram panel and started writing stuff only Tammy would understand and continued to explain to us how the PSL worked.
+I mean who would’ve thought to use Sttromb’s formula for re-hashing the sage’s natural biomechanical makeup?” she ran over to a hologram board and started writing stuff only Tammy would understand and continued to explain to us how the PSL worked.